CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is primarily a table of contents and tool catalog rather than actionable guidance.
-It spends most of its token budget listing MCP tool actions verbatim without providing any executable examples like curl commands or code snippets for authentication or API calls.
-The reference file structure is reasonable but the inline content is bloated with information that adds little value without concrete examples.
+This skill body is primarily a verbose table of contents and tool catalog rather than actionable guidance.
+It spends most of its token budget listing MCP tool names and actions that Claude could discover through tool introspection, while providing zero executable examples (no curl commands, no code snippets, no authentication examples).
+The reference file structure is reasonable but the inline content adds little value beyond navigation.

 Suggestions

-Remove the 'When to Use Each Reference' section as it nearly duplicates the Reference Files section headings and descriptions.
+Remove the 'When to Use Each Reference' section as it nearly duplicates the Reference Files section with minimal added value.

 DimensionReasoningScore